 In fact the ionospheric layers were often called the Heaviside layers in honour of the fact using mathematical methods he postulated the existence of an ionised layer above the Earth from which radio waves could be reflected or refracted back to ground.

 However he made many more valuable discoveries using his mathematical methods, explaining many of the problems that affected signal transmission in his day.
 He even invented coaxial cable back in 1880, and this is at the heart of modern radio communications, RF and wireless technology.

 As a person Oliver Heaviside lacked many social skills.
 He was opinionated, and impatient with those less intelligent than himself.
 However his intelligence could not be questioned, and it was all the more remarkable as a result of the fact that he was largely self taught.

 After leaving school Oliver Heaviside did not stop his studies.
-He was fortunate to have a learned uncle, Sir Charles Wheatstone - the inventor of an early telegraph and the man who gave his name to the Wheatstone Bridge.
-Under Wheatstone, the young Heaviside studied German and Danish as well as learning some things about mathematics, electricity and the telegraph.
+He undertook further studies with his uncle, Sir Charles Wheatstone and learned German and Danish as well as learning some things about mathematics, electricity and the telegraph.

 Heaviside makes discoveries

 Using mathematics, Heaviside applied Maxwell's theories to telegraph lines, and in particular to ones which travelled long distances such as underwater cables where the speed and shape of the signals were impaired by the effects of the inductance in the cable.
 Contrary to the belief of many, Heaviside correctly showed that the level of distortion could be reduced by adding induction coils to 'load' the cable.